As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 The Importance of Veterinary Treatment

-We always recommend consulting with your veterinarian if you suspect that your dog has an ear infection.
+We recommend consulting with your veterinarian if you suspect that your dog has an ear infection.
 This is because an ear infection can get worse over time, expand inside your dog’s ear canal and make life very uncomfortable for your canine friend.
 The resultant inflammation leads to scar tissue which makes your dog more prone to infections in the future, makes treatment more challenging, and can affect their hearing.

 Early treatments will yield the best results and help ensure your dog remains comfortable.
 While you wait for your veterinary appointment, there are a number of steps you can take at home to help your dog.